Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The eleventh script would delete all js files
-The twelfth script would list all the directories and subdirectories of the current working directory The thirteenth script would list the 10 newest files sorted from newest to oldest
+The twelfth script would list all the directories and subdirectories of the current working directory The thirteenth script would list the 10 newest files sorted from newest to oldest The fourteenth script would print the number of directories and subdirectories The fifteenth script would find the text 'root' in the /etc/passwd file